 At the end of his reign Alexander had founded some 70 cities, though despite his tactical genius he was clearly a bit rubbish at naming; as nearly every single city was named ‘Alexandria’ - after himself!
 The exception was the city of ‘Bucephala’, named after his favourite horse which had died in battle.

 Due to his fame, historians know lots and lots about Alexander the Great, they even know what he smelt of.
 Plutarch wrote that Alexander had “a most agreeable odour” and “his breath and body all over was so fragrant as to perfume the clothes which he wore.”
 Clearly Alexander the Great must have used Sure for Men to tame his stinky armpits.

 Alexander died at the young age of 32.
-Modern medical experts have theorised that malaria, lung infection, liver failure or typhoid fever may have polished Alexander off.
-Whatever the cause of his death, it is clear that during his short life Alexander had change the course of world history.
-I’ve no idea how he found time for it, I barely have chance for breakfast in the morning.
+Modern medical experts have theorised that malaria, lung infection, liver failure, or typhoid fever may have polished Alexander off.
+Whatever the cause of his death, it is clear that during his short life, Alexander had change the course of world history.
+I’ve no idea how he found time for it, I barely have the chance for breakfast in the morning.

 If you are a teacher, you'll definitely want Imagining History to bring their 'Ancient Greece: Hero Training' Interactive workshop to your school.